mjd507/mjd507.github.io/themes/maupassant/README.md

 - totop - Enable the rocketship to-top button
 - external_css - Enable loading an external CSS file
 - post_content_length - Abstract length of each post
+- icp - Display the ICP number at the bottom of the website
 - menu - Customize your menu of pages here, just follow the format of existied items.
 Don't forget to create corresponding folders inlcuding `index.md` in `source` folder to ensure the pages will correctly display.
 [FontAwesome](https://fontawesome.com) icon fonts have been integrated, and you can choose other icons which you like [here](https://fontawesome.com/icons/) and use them according to the instruction.
 - widgets - Choose and arrange the widgets in sidebar here.
 - info - Set your personal information of the info widget here.